 Restaurants, cafés and bars

 Just about every settlement in Iceland has a restaurant of some sort.
 In Reykjavík, and to a lesser extent Akureyri and the larger towns, you can get everything from traditional Icelandic fare to Mexican, Thai, Chinese, and Italian- and French-inspired dishes, and there are even a couple of vegetarian places.
-This is the most expensive way to dine – expect to pay upwards of 2500kr for a main dish – though keep your eyes peeled for lunchtime specials offered, or inexpensive fixed-price meals of soup, bread and stew.
+This is the most expensive way to dine – expect to pay upwards of 3000kr for a main dish – though keep your eyes peeled for lunchtime specials, or inexpensive fixed-price meals of soup, bread and stew.
 All-you-can-eat smorgasbords or buffets also crop up, especially around Christmas, when restaurants seem to compete with each other over the calorie contents of their spreads of cold meats and cakes.